albertchenn/axolotlbot/README.md

-# axoltolbot
+# axolotlbot
-it's a bot made for the people of Axolotl Clan
+It's a bot made for the people of Axolotl Clan

 ##### The Pip requirements for this program are:
 - discord.py